ETH-PEACH-Lab/coducate/README.md

 -   **Command:** `Coducate: Open Terminal` / `Coducate: Close Terminal`

-    -   Open or close the emulated terminal in the web view.
+    -   Open or close the mirrored terminal in the web view.

 > **Note:** The following commmands only affect the instructor's web view.